Education

 Education programming

-The Government of Canada has made investments in pre-school, head start, early learning and childcare as it is a crucial step in supporting children entering elementary school ready to learn.
-The Government of Canada has also taken steps toward closing education achievement gaps between First Nations and non-Indigenous Canadians for elementary and secondary education; and between Indigenous and non-Indigenous people for post-secondary education.
+Federal investments in pre-school, head start, school food, early learning and childcare are a crucial step in supporting children entering elementary school ready to learn.
+The Government of Canada has taken steps toward closing education achievement gaps between First Nations and non-Indigenous Canadians for elementary and secondary education; and between Indigenous and non-Indigenous people for post-secondary education.

 Elementary and secondary education